eLearning

 Flexibility Is Essential

 Being flexible with the client is essential to the success of any project.
-That could mean you openly accept input from the client as well as implement feedback from them.
+That could mean you openly accept input from the client and implement feedback from them.

 You have to give a little to achieve successful training.
 That means you might compromise a little on how you wanted the project to go to gain something more important.